magnars/zombie-clj/README.md

 ## Firing up the game

-Zombies are just a `lein run` away.
+Compile the ClojureScript with `lein cljsbuild once`, and then zombies are just a `lein run` away.

 ## Running the tests